MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 ## ⏱ What is RTMet ?

-**RTMet is a scientific software which aims to facilitate real-time monitoring of metabolites and reaction rates in a fermenter.**
+**RTMet is a scientific software which aims to facilitate real-time monitoring of metabolites and reaction rates in a bioreactor.**

-At its core, it is a data pipeline for targeted metabolomics that automatically processes raw data coming from a mass spectrometer, find metabolites, estimate fluxes, and send a feedback command to the fermenter.
+At its core, it is a data pipeline for targeted metabolomics that automatically processes raw data coming from a mass spectrometer, find metabolites, estimate fluxes, and send a feedback command to the bioreactor.

 The main goals are:
-- Allowing researchers to monitor in real time what is happening in the fermenter, at the chemical level.
+- Allowing researchers to monitor in real time what is happening in the bioreactor, at the chemical level.
-- Better control over the growth of micro-organisms and the bioprocesses at play, by automatically changing the fermenter parameters.
+- Better control over the growth of micro-organisms and the bioprocesses at play, by automatically changing the bioreactor parameters.

 ![Workflow Diagram](/workflow.png?raw=true "RTMet Workflow")